-Man charged with ‘common assault’ of top UK medical officer
+Man charged with assault of top UK medical officer

-LONDON (AP) — Police in London said a man charged with common assault after England’s chief medical officer was harassed in a park in central London will appear in court on Friday.
+LONDON (AP) — Police in London said Friday that a 23-year-old man has been charged with the “common assault” of England’s chief medical officer in a park in central London.

-The Metropolitan Police said Lewis Hughes, 23, was charged on Thursday evening.
+The Metropolitan Police said Lewis Hughes was charged with common assault on Thursday evening and will appear at Westminster Magistrates’ Court on July 30.

 An investigation was launched after Prof. Chris Whitty, one of the most high-profile scientists during the coronavirus pandemic, was accosted by two men in St. James’s Park on Sunday evening.